suchanek/proteusPy/README.md

 # Requirements

 1. PC running MacOS, Linux, Windows with git, git-lfs and C compiler installed.
-2. 16 GB RAM
+2. 8 GB RAM
 3. 3 GB disk space

 # Installation

 It's simplest to clone the repo via GitHub since it contains all of the notebooks, data and test programs.
-Installation includes installing my Biopython fork.
-This is required to rebuild the database.
+Installation includes installing my Biopython fork which is required to rebuild the database (this is not needed generally).
 I highly recommend using Miniforge since it includes mamba.
 The installation instructions below assume a clean install with no package manager or compiler installed.

 ## MacOS/Linux
 - Install Miniforge: <https://github.com/conda-forge/miniforge> (existing Anaconda installations are fine but please install mamba)